|

 an index finger.
 Does this represent genuine interest in your

+product and the beginning of a wonderful relationship?
 I don't know if I'm typical, but in this

 24:7 time starved world that that we're told we're in, I've